 - Write an outline for the first day of class on the board before students arrive.
 Many undergraduates find it helpful to see this information up front.
 Also, write information about yourself and the section on the board.
 Some information to include: name, email address, office number, office hours, name of the course, and section number.

 - Often GSIs use the first few minutes of the first session to gather information about their students.
 You can prepare a survey form, or bring some index cards for students to put their answers on.
-The survey should at least ask for each student’s name (the name they prefer to be called), major, year, email, preferred pronoun (if they wish), and related classes they have taken.
+The survey should at least ask for each student’s name (the name they prefer to be called), major, year, email, preferred pronoun (if they wish to state one), and related classes they have taken.
 (If you use cards, you will need to make the instructions available either on the board or on a slide.)
 You will want to develop your own survey to fit your teaching context, but you might want to consult a sample first-day survey (pdf) for ideas.

 As students enter the room, you can hand out the survey form or index cards.
 Once students are settled, introduce the section (time, day, and number) and yourself.
 Tell the students your name, department, office hours, and email address.
 Consider telling the students some personal information about yourself, such as why you came to Berkeley, your academic interests, your hometown, undergraduate college, etc. By sharing information, GSIs demonstrate that they are personable and approachable.
 In deciding which information to share, however, keep in mind that you must maintain a professional boundary between yourself and your students.